Graduated with an online Ergonomics MSc

-After working as a Mathematics and PE Teacher in secondary schools across South London, Nicole was commissioned into the Royal Air Force (RAF) in 2003 as a Personnel Training Officer and still works there today as the lead for the defence training capability project, trainer development and franchising.
+After working as a Mathematics and PE Teacher in secondary schools across South London, Alison was commissioned into the Royal Air Force (RAF) in 2003 as a Personnel Training Officer and still works there today as the lead for the defence training capability project, trainer development and franchising.

 She divides her time between working in the RAF, being a networking marketing professional, running a successful business and volunteering.
-With such little free time, Nicole found online learning enabled her to further her education while still managing her commitments.
+With such little free time, Alison found online learning enabled her to further her education while still managing her commitments.

 Why did you choose to study online?